cloudquery/policies/transformations/azure/asset-inventory-free/README.md

 # CloudQuery &times; dbt: Azure Asset Inventory Package
 ## Overview

 Welcome to our free edition of the Azure Asset Inventory package, a solution that works on top of the CloudQuery framework.
 This package offers automated line-item listing of all active resources in your Azure environment.
-Currently, this package only supports usage with PostgreSQL databases.
+Currently, this package supports usage with PostgreSQL, Snowflake, and BigQuery databases.

 ### Coming soon
 - Azure Asset Inventory Dashboard